saadusufzai/Quiz-App-React--and-Typescrpt/README.md

 # Quiz App | Using React and type script
-this quiz app gets quiz from a very popular quiz api . you can choose category no of questions and difficulty level before starting the quiz.
+This quiz app gets quiz from a very popular quiz api . you can choose category no of questions and difficulty level before starting the quiz.